strawberry-graphql/strawberry/docs/integrations/django.md

 Let us try to implement the same example we did earlier, with Django's pagination API.
 We want to request a list of users, 2 at a time, from a server.

-We can model our schema like:
+We can model our schema like this:

 ```py
 # example.py